funovus/editor-wiki/Mods-GMUI.md

 InGameUILayoutComponent
 ```

 The parent frame to use when creating this layout.
-If no parent is given then `DCEI.GetUiRootFrame()` will be used instead.
+If no parent is given then the root frame will be used instead.

 ---